emilkloeden/javavuln/README.md

 # Getting Started

 1. Clone the repo
-2. Create a .env file under `javavuln-api` with the properties found under `javavuln-api/example.env`
+2. Create a `.env` file under `javavuln-api` with the properties found under `javavuln-api/example.env`
+3. Create a `.env` file under `javavuln` with the properties found under `javavuln/example.env`
-3. Populate a Sqlite database in accordance with the following schema:
+4. Populate a Sqlite database in accordance with the following schema:

 ```sql
 CREATE TABLE projects (